Wolox/tech-guides/frontend/docs/seo-guide.md

 Content is the most important thing in SEO.
 Keep in mind:

 - New content is important! **Keep your page active** and Google will reward it.
-- Content should does **not have orthographic or serious grammatical errors**.
+- Content should **not have orthographic or serious grammatical errors**.
 - All your pages should have **at least 300 words**.
 If your web has less content, is it really necessary?
 - **Text/HTML ratio** is not a direct ranking factor for search engines but there are many factors related to the ratio that indicate best SEO practices and thus may indirectly result in higher search rankings.
 A good text to HTML ratio is about from 25 to 70 percent.

 #### Title

 This element especifies **the title of a webpage**.
-Title tags are displayed on search engine results pages (SERPs) as the clickable headline for a given result, and are important for usability, SEO, and social sharing.
+Title tags are displayed on search engine result pages (SERPs) as the clickable headline for a given result, and are important for usability, SEO, and social sharing.

 - Is about **50-60 characters long**, including spaces.

-- Is concise and **contain your best keywords**.
+- Is concise and **contains your best keywords**.

 - Each page should have its own **exclusive title**.